jeff0167/Data_And_Things/README.md

 - 1.8 (Optional)

 pdm_task
 - might need a review

+MLOPS exercises
+- might need a review
+- also should have mlflow

+mlflow_task

 ## Notes